Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 ### Stand-alone Rust workshops and activities

-For non-trivial Rust work, it's best to use a full IDE and cargo properly, over the REPL examples discussed above.
+For non-trivial Rust work, it's best to use a full IDE and cargo properly.
-For these, please create well documented crates that stand alone for each workshop or activity.
+For these, please create well documented crates in their own repository that stand alone for each workshop or activity.

-**[Rustlings](https://github.com/rust-lang/rustlings) is a fantastic place to draw inspiration from.**
-While the full CLI tool to make things interactive isn't required, all the [example modules](https://github.com/rust-lang/rustlings/tree/main/exercises) are!

-**Please place stand-alone crates into the [./assets/Materials-Downloads/<the correct module>/<source>](./assets/Materials-Downloads/) directory for distribution to students.**
-These can be referenced and then linked to from any slides for them to download or use in an online IDE.

-Please make **a new branch in this repo** to store the solutions for your workshops and activities so that we can reference them, but will not be generally available on the deployed resources that students can access.
+We will use github classrooms to give each student their own fork of such repositories.

 #### Local IDE